Kiltarlity: Socioeconomic change

 New species and technology were also introduced to the parish in the late-18th century, including larch for timber purposes and the modern cast-iron plough.
 At the same time, several native species, including the Scottish wildcat and capercaillie, had been made extinct in the area by 1794 at latest.

 By British Governmental statute a new road was being built along the parish's north end, using local indentured labour.
 According to the local Church of Scotland minister, alcoholism was rife in the parish in the form of whisky, with dozens of homemade and household stills.

 19th century

 New aristocracy

-By the mid-19th century, Kiltarlity's landowning class comprised largely of absentee landlords.
+By the mid-19th century, Kiltarlity's landowning class consisted largely of absentee landlords.
 The owners of Castle Dounie (seat of Clan Fraser prior to the 1745 rising) and the Belladrum Estate lived in Lowland Aberdeenshire, and were only present in the village "some months in the year".

-These new owners constructed the present-day Beaufort Castle in 1880 in the Scottish baronial style.
+Lord Lovat constructed the present-day Beaufort Castle in 1880 in the Scottish baronial style.
+It was built on the site of an older castle, burned down following the Battle of Culloden.

 At the same time, several new structures appeared in the parish.
 The Sobieski Stuarts built a new mansion house on the island of Eilean Aigas in the Beauly River that still stands today.
+The Church of Scotland parish church was built in 1829.
 The new Lord Lovat also commissioned a Catholic chapel to be built in Strathglass, to the parish's northwest, marking an important shift back towards public tolerance of Catholicism, now that Jacobitism was no longer a political threat.